akka/akka/akka-docs/src/main/paradox/scala/stream/stream-substream.md

 SubFlows cannot contribute to the super-flow’s materialized value since they are materialized later, during the runtime of the flow graph processing.

-Stages that creates substreams are listed on @ref:[Nesting and flattening stages](stages-overview.md#nesting-and-flattening-stages)
+Stages that create substreams are listed on @ref:[Nesting and flattening stages](stages-overview.md#nesting-and-flattening-stages)

 ## Nesting stages